brianliu97/brianliu97.github.io/_pages/about.md

 ### Under Review

+- **B. Liu**, R. Mazumder, and P. Radchenko.
+Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives, 2025.
+Submitted to Journal of the American Statistical Association.

 - **B. Liu** and R. Mazumder.
+Locally Transparent Rule Sets for Explainable Machine Learning, 2025.
+Submitted to Operations Research.

+- **B. Liu**  and R. Mazumder.
 Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests, arxiv.org/abs/2402.12668, 2024.
 R&R at Journal of Machine Learning Research (JMLR).

-- **B. Liu** and R. Mazumder.
-Locally Transparent Rule Sets for Explainable Machine Learning, 2025, Submitted to Operations Research.

 ### Published Works